 The Board of Directors is composed of eleven (11) directors: 3 executive and 8 non-executive directors.
-Out the non-executive directors, six (6) are independent within the meaning of Law 3016/2002 on Corporate Governance.
+Out the non-executive directors, seven (7) are independent within the meaning of Law 4706/2021 on Corporate Governance and the UK Corporate Governance Code-2018 which the company complies with.

 Born in Alexandria, Egypt in 1946.
 He has graduated from the National Polytechnic School of Athens with a degree in Mechanical and Electrical Engineering.
-He is Chairman of the mining company Delphi - Distomon, owned by MYTILINEOS and member of the board of directors of the SEV’s Business Council for Sustainable Development.
+He has served as Chairman of the mining company Delphi - Distomon, owned by Mytilineos SA and member of the board of directors of the SEV’s Business Council for Sustainable Development.

 Evangelos Chrisafis is a lawyer and holds a degree from the Law School of the Aristotle University of Thessaloniki.

-He is a member of the Board of Directors of GOLDEN SOLAR SA and Member of the Board of Directors of the Hellenic Association of Independent Power Producers.
+He is a member of the Board of Directors of GOLDEN SOLAR SA.

 He was also member of the Board of Directors of ALUMINIUM OF GREECE INDUSTRIAL AND COMMERCIAL SOCIETE ANONYME and member of the Board of Directors of PROTERGIA POWER GENERATION AND SUPPLIES SOCIETE ANONYME.